- Study abroad

 All arrivals into Canada may be subject to randomised Covid-19 testing at the border.

 You can check if your university is a designated learning institution using this search tool from the Canadian government.

 The Covid-19 readiness plan is the responsibility of your university, and it must describe how the institution will manage the mandatory two-week quarantine for international students.
 This includes where you will quarantine, travel arrangements to quarantine locations and support in procuring essential items such as food and medication.
 It is worth contacting your university directly to learn the specifics of their Covid-19 readiness plan.

-If you are an international student in Canada and want to leave the country, you will be allowed to return only if your institution is an approved DLI.
+If you are an international student in Canada and want to leave the country, you will only be allowed to return if your institution is an approved DLI.

 As well as bringing your valid study permit or letter of introduction approving your study permit and a valid letter of acceptance from a DLI with you when you travel, you’ll also need to prove that you have enough money to support yourself once in Canada.

 This article was first published on 2 February 2021.
 We will update it regularly as travel restrictions and guidance changes.